Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Michonne weeping as she holds Judith.
 The scene suggests that she lost her own child.
 We later find out that she had a young son who was killed in the initial outbreak.

 In the comics, Michonne had two daughters, so this scene might be alluding to that.

 Herschel breaking down after the events of "Internment".
 He can't even find his usual solace in the bible.

-The look on The Governor's face when he realises that Megan is now terrified of him, after she saw him kill her grandfather's walker.
+The look on The Governor's face when he realises that Meghan is now terrified of him, after she saw him kill her grandfather's walker.

 The Governor cutting Hershel's neck with Michonne's katana after Rick tries to convince the Governor and his people they could share the prison together.
 When Hershel survives and tries to crawl away, the Governor finishes him off by decapitating him.

 Rick desperately pleading to the Governor to let Hershel and Michonne go is upsetting all on its own.
-Back in Season 3, he would've just walked up and started shooting at the guy instead now he tells the Governor they can just walk in and be one of them, together and peaceful even if it is difficult.
-Just knowing how much Rick has changed for the better, only to have the Governor snatch it all away from him is just sad.
+Back in Season 3, he would've just walked up and started shooting at the guy, but now he tells the Governor that they can just walk in and be one of them, together and peaceful, even if it is difficult.
+Just knowing how much Rick has changed for the better, only to have the Governor snatch it all away from him, is just sad.